-BHCC students are required to carry a current BHCC OneCard while on campus.
-To obtain a BHCC Identification Card (ID), take a copy of your class schedule and government issued photo ID to the Charlestown Campus ID station in the Library (Room E300), or Chelsea Campus ID station (Room 202) to get your picture taken.
-For more information and ID Station hours, see Get Your BHCC Student ID Card.
+All BHCC students are required to carry a current BHCC OneCard while on campus.
+Take a copy of your class schedule and government issued photo ID to the Charlestown Campus ID station in Student Central to get your picture taken.
+See information and ID Station hours at Get Your BHCC Student ID Card.

-Please note, all students must carry a current, valid Student ID at all times on campus and present it upon request by any college official.
-A student’s first ID card is free upon admission to the College.
-There is a fee for replacement cards.
+You must carry a current, valid Student ID at all times on campus and present it when asked by any college official.
+Your first ID card is free; there is a fee for replacement cards.

-Students who require proof of enrollment status must access log on the College portal and access the Enrollment Verification system online.
+Students who require proof of enrollment status must access the Enrollment Verification System online.

-Some courses require that students meet certain conditions prior to registering, known as prerequisites.
+Some courses require that you meet certain conditions prior to registering, known as prerequisites.
 Prerequisites include completion of lower-level courses with a grade of C or higher; completion of Computerized Placement Tests (CPTs); and or admission to a specific program of study.
-Students must bring proof of course completion from another college or university at the time of registration.
+You must bring a copy of your college/university transcript at the time of registration.

 Grading and Transcripts

-- Please refer to the college catalog for a copy of the grading and notation system and computation of grade point average.
+- Please refer to the college catalog for a copy of the grading and notation system and how to compute your GPA (Grade Point Average).

 - Grades are not mailed.
-All enrolled students have access to view grades and unofficial transcripts in their online account, myBHCC.
-Assistance with accessing your account is available at our Self Service Counter in the main lobby of the B Building, Charlestown campus and at the Enrollment Office on the Chelsea campus.
+Log on to selfservice to view your grades and unofficial transcripts.
+Assistance is available at our Self Service Counter in the main lobby of the B Building, Charlestown Campus and at the Enrollment Office, Chelsea campus.